7 Key Components of Channel Partner Onboarding

 While the success parameters may vary based on who you sell to or the product/ service you sell, here are some KPIs we recommend measuring:

-• Partner engagement rate - If you want to know how successful your onboarding process was, you need to look into how engaged your partners were throughout the process.
+- Partner engagement rate: To know how successful your onboarding process was, you must look into how engaged your partners were.
 This can help identify early dips in interest and tackle them with more value-driven propositions.

-• Lead generation rate - The KPI looks at how proactively a channel partner is marketing your product/ service, and how successful they are at it.
-This also gives you an opportunity to help them succeed with additional marketing collateral and campaign ideas.
+- Lead generation rate: The KPI looks at how proactively a channel partner is marketing your product/ service and how successful they are at it.
+This also allows you to help them succeed with additional marketing collateral and campaign ideas.

-• Length of sales cycle - This KPI is straightforward and looks into how long it typically takes the partner to move a lead from one stage to the next in the sales funnel and calculates the average sales cycle length.
+- Length of sales cycle: This KPI is straightforward and looks into how long the partner typically takes to move a lead from one stage to the next in the sales funnel.
+It also calculates the average sales cycle length.

-• Value of sale made - This is especially important for those who have module-based pricing plans or custom/ tailored plans available.
-The KPI displays the partner’s ability to sell or what you may need to equip them with.
+- Value of sale made: This is especially important for those who have module-based pricing plans or custom/ tailored plans available.
+The KPI displays the partner’s ability to sell or what you may need to equip them.

 Maximize Engagement and Productivity with a Comprehensive Partner Onboarding Framework